dot-miniscule/aom/phase-4-explainer.md

 var element = document.getElementById("toggle");
 var computedAccessibleNode = window.getComputedAccessibleNode(element);
 element.setAttribute("checked", "true");
-console.log(computedAccessibleNode.checked);  // Should this be "true" or "false"?
+console.log(computedAccessibleNode.checked);  // Will be false, but should it be?
 ```

 One solution that provides is to expose a method that makes it the author's responsibility to update any `ComputedAccessibleNode`s they hold a reference to: